vsajip/kscript/README.md

 To allow for more interactive script development, you could also vote/comment on the most annoying REPL issues.

+* [KT-11473](https://youtrack.jetbrains.net/issue/KT-11473) Debugging of Kotlin scripts
+* [KT-24789](https://youtrack.jetbrains.net/issue/KT-24789) "Unresolved reference" when running a script which is a symlink to a script outside of source roots
 * [KT-12583](https://youtrack.jetbrains.com/issue/KT-12583) IDE REPL should run in project root directory
 * [KT-11409](https://youtrack.jetbrains.com/issue/KT-11409) Allow to "Send Selection To Kotlin Console"